toksaitov/raytracing-project/Readme.md

 ![Results](https://i.imgur.com/AUNmCix.png)

-In this task, you need to modify a simple Ray-Sphere serial tracing program to run in parallel on execution units of a CUDA-capable GPU.
+In this task, you need to modify a simple Ray-Sphere serial tracing program to run in parallel mode on CUDA-capable GPU execution units.

 For this task, you have to get access to a machine with an NVIDIA CUDA GPU.
 You can get one from Kaggle or Google Collab projects for a limited time.
 Use the provided Jupiter notebook to create the environment.
 You can also rent the machine from Google Cloud.
-Tesla T4 GPUs are available in multiple regions and has a low price per hour especially for preemptable types of virtual machines.
+Tesla T4 GPUs are available in multiple regions and have a low price per hour, especially for preemptable virtual machines.
-Remember to commit and push in such environments often, because the machines can go offline at any moment.
-Note, that you have to install the CUDA Toolkit and the compiler on your own.
+Remember to commit and push in such environments often because the servers can go offline at any moment.
+Note that you have to install the CUDA Toolkit and the compiler on your own.
 Refer to lecture videos or the official documentation on how to do that.

 ## Tasks